Simi23/szazharminchet-repozitorium/mail/smtp-imap-single-server.md

 The mail client should automatically work with the DNS settings.

-Enter your email address and password.
+For logging in, use only the username (without domain) and password.

 # Testing